itzTheMeow/skype2discord/README.md

 You will also need to change the "guild" option in the config in index.js to your server id. (server switcher coming soon)

+## Notes

+CTRL+C is your "back button".
+Use it to get out of the chat.

+## Features

+- Automatic role, channel, user, and emoji parsing.
+- Proxy so it's unblocked.
+- Runs in command line so it's light.
+- Channel selector.

 ## FAQ

 How do i host this?